Obama rails against Trump, Republicans in fiery return to campaign trail

 “It did not start with Donald Trump,” Obama said.
 “He is a symptom, not the cause.
 He’s just capitalizing on resentments that politicians have been fanning for years.”

-“Appealing to tribe, appealing to fear, pitting one group against another, telling people that order and security will be restored if [it wasn’t] for those who don’t look like us or don’t sound like us or don’t pray like we do, that’s an old playbook,” Obama said, adding that people on either side of the aisle will call out “bigots and fear mongers” in a healthy democracy.
+“Appealing to tribe, appealing to fear, pitting one group against another ... that’s an old playbook,” Obama said, adding that people on either side of the aisle will call out “bigots and fear mongers” in a healthy democracy.

 To cheers, Obama declared: “We are Americans; we’re supposed to stand up to bullies, not follow them.”